What Is Cavus Foot?

 Cavus Foot at Seattle Children’s

-Dr. Vincent S. Mosca, chief of foot and ankle medicine at Seattle Children’s, is known internationally for his expertise in conditions affecting children’s feet.
+Dr. Vincent S. Mosca, chief of foot and ankle medicine and surgery at Seattle Children’s, is known internationally for his expertise in treating conditions affecting children’s feet.
 Over the last two decades, he has conducted research that has led to landmark discoveries in understanding and managing cavus foot and other foot problems in children and teenagers.

 Dr. Mosca’s work has uncovered information on evaluating, classifying and treating cavus foot.
 The techniques for surgical reconstruction developed at Children’s have become the standards used by orthopedic surgeons around the world.